mitselek/t88otsing/applications/Elektrum_Eesti/IT_projektijuht/homework/task1/Companion Documents/Metrics_and_Monitoring.md

 - [ ] > 10% of existing customers generate promo codes (within 3 months)
 - [ ] > 5% of new signups use promo codes (within 3 months)
 - [ ] CAC reduced by >20% vs traditional channels
-- [ ] Positive ROI within 6 months
+- [ ] Positive ROI baseline established by Week 8

 ### Stakeholder Success